4 Fillable Ornament Ideas and How to Display Them

 I don’t have room for a full-sized Christmas Tree in my apartment.
 I use a table-top model, instead.
 Still, when I considered these ideas for fillable ornaments, I also started to wonder how I could use them as stand-alone Christmas decor.

-So I thought I’d combine this post to include my ideas for the various types of fillable ornaments I found, along with alternate ways to display them, other than on a Christmas tree.
+I came up with four ideas for using the various types of fillable ornaments I found, along with alternate ways to display them around your home.

 Here are 4 fillable ornament ideas and how to display them when you don’t have room for a big tree.
-You could use these ideas to display some of your favourite ornaments throughout your home.
+Use these ideas to display some of your own favourites throughout your home.

 I had bought a package of the small pine picks at Dollar Tree earlier in the season and I’ve used them a lot this year.
 I glued a cluster of berries to a section of the pine pick to use as a topper for my filled ornament.